dehydratedpotato/SudoEvade/README.md

 </details>

-## Known Issues
+## Issues
-**The following issues have been identified:**
-- (macOS) `kill` may return `illegal process id` via SudoEavde
+SudoEvade may suffer from issues when using certain shell builtins (like `kill`) or commands that require access to system groups (like `chown root:wheel` in macOS).
+Some of these problems can be worked around by using the tty piping arg `-t`.

-If any bugs or issues are identified or you want your system supported, please let me know in the [issues](https://github.com/BitesPotatoBacks/SudoEvade/issues) section.
+If any other bugs or issues are identified or you want your system supported, please let me know in the [issues](https://github.com/BitesPotatoBacks/SudoEvade/issues) section.

 ## Support
 If you would like to support this project, a small donation to my [Cash App](https://cash.app/$bitespotatobacks) would be much appreciated!